TonyGermaneri/canvas-datagrid/README.md

         console.log(data);
     });

-Alter the data after instantiation.
+You can alter the data after instantiation.

     grid.data[0].col1 = 'blah';
-    grid.draw();
+    // gota call draw after setting data this way. grid.draw();

 Change the color of a cell based on value.